The Split Quarter Square Triangle Quilt Block is a variation of the Quarter Square Triangle, which is also referred to as the Hour Glass quilt block.

 What makes it the Split Quarter is that one half of the block is one fabric, and the other half of the block is two different fabrics.
+It’s like a split half square triangle block.

 The block contains one half-square triangle and two quarter-square segments to complete the square unit.
 This is used in many star quilt blocks, such as the Air Castle Quilt Block.

-Split Quarter Square Triangle Fabric Calculator
+Split Quarter Square Triangles Fabric Calculator

 Since this block is partially a half square triangle, and partially a quarter square triangle, we’ll use the same calculations.
 For the half that is one fabric (see fabric 1 above), cut squares that are 7/8″ larger than the finished size.
 For the half that are two fabrics (see fabrics 2 and 3 above), cut squares that are 1-1/4″ larger than the finished size.
 Here is a chart with common sizes: